Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 “The cornerstone of therapy [for FLD] is weight loss, as a reduction in body mass index (BMI) of 5% is associated with a 25% relative reduction in liver fat as measured by magnetic resonance imaging (MRI).”

 You read that right, it doesn’t take a large weight reduction change to lead to an even more significant reduction in liver fat.
-However, the inverse also appears to be true—a small amount of weight gain to lead to much larger amounts of liver fat.
-The liver is both the first organ to shed and/or gain fat in relation to the rest of the body as a whole.
+However, the inverse also appears to be true—a small amount of weight gain can lead to larger amounts of liver fat.
+The liver is both the fastest organ to shed and/or gain fat in relation to the rest of the body as a whole.

 The authors further contend: